 Any social media evangelist surely knows the objection all too well: you try to make the case for Web 2.0 and the power of conversations that it enables when someone inevitably comes up with "conversations are all very well, but what about real work?
 And real impacts?"

 Dambisa Moyo is a formidable critic - this much I learned from her presentation at the World Bank earlier this week.
-M
+Moyo is the author of

 Who's the newest aid critic in town?
 This time it's not another white guy from Oxford (or New York University).